 - 1st year premium: $90

 - 3rd year premium: $128

 - 5th year and subsequent years’ premium: $150

 Premiums do not include state taxes or fees that may apply.
 A $25 Purchasing Group fee also applies to offset APA, Inc.'s cost of administering Professional Counselors Purchasing Group, Inc. Establishing a purchasing group gives purchasing power that benefits similar types of insureds.

-Q: Do you offer a reduced premium rate if I work part-time?
+Do you offer a reduced premium rate if I work part-time?

 Yes, provided your total working hours in all positions (including W2 employment and clinical supervision) do not exceed 20 hours a week, you are eligible for a lower, part-time rate.

 Our policy for Addiction Counselors is on a Claims Made Coverage Form.
 On a Claims Made form, a claim made against a counselor is covered under their current policy in force.
-If an insured decides not to renew a policy in a given year, an “Extended Reporting Period Endorsement” or “tail coverage”, is necessary to protect against claims presented after the policy expires.A few advantages to our Claims Made program include:
+If an insured decides not to renew a policy in a given year, an “Extended Reporting Period Endorsement” or “tail coverage”, may be necessary to protect against claims presented after the policy expires.A few advantages to our Claims Made program include:

 - If limits are increased during the years of coverage, the current higher limits apply to a claim made during policy period, even if the incident occurred in a prior year.

 - Free lifetime “tail coverage” or Extended Reporting Period endorsement is available if the insured permanently retires, is permanently disabled or has died.
 To be eligible for free “tail coverage” upon permanent retirement, the policyholder must be insured with APA, Inc. a minimum of 5 years and be at least 55 years old.